adiwg/mdEditor-doc/getting-started/add-new-record.md

   Notice the record title appears in the left menu-bar as you type the name in the edit panel.
 The left menu-bar is where you will find and gain access to this record when want to continue editing.
   {% endhint %}

+1. ###Resource Types <i class="fa fa-star required"></i>
-1. Resource Types (required) - Choose a resource type for the main resource described by this metadata record.
+Choose a resource type for the main resource described by this metadata record.
 You may optionally provide a name for the resource.

   {% hint style='working' %}
   Enter a Resource Type and Resource Name.